Ukrainian National Waste Management Strategy

-In 2016, about 5.76 percent of household waste was recycled and disposed of: 2.72 percent was incinerated and only 3 percent was sent to recycling facilities as secondary raw materials; the remaining household waste ended up in landfills.
+In 2019, about 6.1% of packaging waste was recycled and disposed of, whereby 2% was incinerated and only 4.1% was sent to recycling facilities as secondary raw materials.

 The lack of an efficient packaging waste collection system results in losing significant resource potential for the processing industry in the form of waste paper and cardboard from 0.5 to 0.6 million tons, glass – 1 million tons, polymers – 0.6 million tons every year.